joesb/helios360/content/deliver/index.md

 eleventyNavigation:
   key: Delivery
   parent: Home
+meta:
+  title: We deliver
+  description: Four ways that I help founders and CEOs of ambitious businesses to tame the chaos and rekindle the fire
 ---

 There's four ways that I help founders and CEOs of ambitious businesses to tame the chaos and rekindle the fire.